 Read the blueprint here.

 The University Diversity Council is the primary advisory committee to the UW President on matters of diversity and equity at all three UW campuses.
-Dr. Gabriel Gallardo, Interim Vice President and Vice Provost for Minority Affairs and Diversity, chairs the Council.
+Rickey Hall, Vice President for Minority Affairs & Diversity, and Chadwick Allen, Associate Vice Provost for Faculty Advancement, co-chair the Council.

 The priorities of the Diversity Council are to review and advise on critical diversity issues; to coordinate diversity programs and initiatives across the University; to advise on and manage diversity planning; and to identify and disseminate best practices.
 The University Diversity Council developed the Diversity Blueprint and monitors its progress.